FAQ for MSc students

 Do students – who are able to travel to Rotterdam – have the choice of attending lectures/workshops on campus/physically?

 RSM has committed to offering all compulsory educational activities in the entire academic year 2020-2021 in the form of online learning.
 This includes classes (e.g., via live stream and/or video recordings), group work (e.g., the opportunity to meet with fellow students via Zoom or MS Teams), as well as assessments and exams (e.g., take-home assessments and/or online exams).
-Considering the above commitment, we ensure that students from all over the world can follow our educational offerings, even if travel to the Netherlands is not possible and given limitations to face-to-face gatherings on campus.
+Considering the above commitment, we ensure that students from all over the world can follow our educational offerings, even if they do not travel to the Netherlands and given limitations to face-to-face gatherings on campus.

 RSM in coordination with Erasmus University is assessing the options for offering limited hybrid education in the spring semester (January to July) while ensuring that currently applicable safety regulations are being met.
 If possible (though not guaranteed), some classes may be held on campus, while the content of those classes, if containing necessary elements for completing the master programme, will also be available online for students who are not able to participate physically.